 In the years leading up to the 2015 discovery, archaeologists uncovered the remains of two ships from Luna’s fleet at the bottom of Pensacola Bay.
 Among the artifacts recovered from the shipwrecks were a number of jars that historians believe might have contained wine.
 While the jar’s liquid contents have been lost to time, one Pensacola business is conjuring their ghosts.
 Since it’s uncorking in 2006, De Luna wine has brought the story of Pensacola’s founding to ever wider audiences.
 If you give it a try, be sure to raise a toast to the wine’s namesake.

 Alcoholic tributes to the city’s forebear aren’t in short supply around here.
 The Pensacola Bay Brewery, located in UWF’s Historic Pensacola Village, is a favorite watering hole among locals.
 Their brewmasters draw heavily upon local lore when crafting new beers.
 The De Luna Pale Ale is one of their best sellers.
 It’s rumored that, when you take a sip, you can hear the voices of Luna’s crew, begging you to share.

 Among the more unexpected tributes to Pensacola’s founding father is De Luna Lanes, a bowling alley located a half-hour outside Downtown Pensacola.
 The alley, a local favorite, has been around for more than 30 years.

-The Fiesta of Five Flags — Pensacola’s answer to Mardi Gras — happens each year, during the first two weeks of June.
+The Fiesta Celebration — Pensacola’s answer to Mardi Gras — happens each year, during the first two weeks of June.
 The festivities include parades, balls and ceremonial reenactments of Luna’s expedition.
 Each year the festival has culminated with a gala and ball, where one citizen is crowned “DeLuna.”